 A 2000 paper by Claudia Goldin and Cecilia Rouse, two economists, had highlighted the positive effect of an anonymous audition process on gender diversity in US orchestras during the 70s and 80s.
 The authors showed that when auditions were held behind a stage screen, women were 50% more likely to advance to the second stage of the process compared to when they were visible to the panel.

 Taking the idea of an anonymous audition as his cue, Matthew pieced together a technological version of the stage ‘screen’, and in early 2015, careers.bytemark.co.uk was born.

-With new process come new issues.
+With a new process comes new issues.
 We loved trialling the process but found some teething problems.
 Specifically, we found that while reducing biases in some areas, we introduced new ones in others.
 Because candidates had no frame of reference for our process, they started to make (often incorrect) inferences about what we were up to, and how they were being evaluated.
 A common source of anxiety was about staying anonymous:

 I’m always thinking about whether or not I’m accidentally giving myself away.

 Answering reveals too much about my background, but didn’t want to be vague either.
 These questions didn’t let me shine or share relevant things about myself.

 [It] was initially frustrating to not be able to tell you things about who I am and what I’ve done.
 But it’s great that it’s a level playing field.
 By the final interview I was liking the process so much that I was reluctant to share my CV and de-anonymize myself.